coderedtails/blog/actor_paradigm_v2.md

 ## Letting go
 > Improve the wording in this section.
 Clean up the end...
+> possibly add an example

-Handling error cases is hard.
-Handling them elegantly is harder.
+Error handling cases is hard.
+Handling errors elegantly is harder.
 Doing it in a distributed, concurrent application is among the hardest.
-> possibly add an example

 Akka has a very interesting approach to error handling: let it fail.
 From time to time actors will encounter problems, like an unplugged network cable when talking to a 3. party or a failing database that that won't take any new connections.